cda-tum/mqt-core/README.md

           qc::Entanglement entanglement(n); // generates bell circuit
           ```

-      Generates the circuit for fully-entangling *n* qubits.
+      Generates the circuit for preparing an *n* qubit GHZ state.
 Primarily used as a simple test case.

     * Quantum Fourier Transform (QFT)